-Cancellation requests must be submitted to the Department of Revenue, Division of Motor Vehicles, IFTA Office.
+Cancellation requests must be submitted to the Department of Revenue, Division of Motor Vehicles, IFTA Office or by email at sdmotorcarrier@state.sd.us.
 If you have any questions concerning the cancellation of your IFTA license, contact the Department.

 Reinstating an IFTA License